FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     First game:

     - Player 1 starts the game and bets on rolling a `Wunsch`.
-Player 1 then proceeds to roll 1,2,5 which is `das unvermeidliche` and therefore loses 2 stones.
+Player 1 then proceeds to roll 1,2,5 which is `das Unvermeidliche` and therefore loses 2 stones.
 Player 1 started with 7 stones and now has 5.
 Now it is the next players turn.
     - The 2nd player predicts an `Einhorn` and rolls a 1,3,6 and therefore gains 5 stones as well as the Einhorn-figure.
     - The 3rd player choses to not predict anything and rolls 2,2,2 which is `Dreifaltigkeit`.
 In this case the player gains one stone.
-    - It is player 1 turn again and predicts `das unvermeidliche`, then rolls 3,1,4 which is `das unvermeidliche`.
+    - It is player 1 turn again and predicts `das Unvermeidliche`, then rolls 3,1,4 which is `das Unvermeidliche`.
 Player 2 takes one stone from the central stash.
-    - Player 2 now has the `Einhorn` and predicts `das unvermeidliche` as well and rolls 4,5,6 which is `das unvermeidliche`.
+    - Player 2 now has the `Einhorn` and predicts `das Unvermeidliche` as well and rolls 4,5,6 which is `das Unvermeidliche`.
 Player 2 takes the 2 stones from player 1 instead of the central stash.

     The game goes on like this until, in our example, player 2 loses the first game.
 At this point player 1 has 8 stones and player 3 has 4 stones.